sonots/cumo/README.md

 ## Installation

-Add a following line to your Gemfile:
+Add the following line to your Gemfile:

 ```ruby
 gem 'cumo'